SimAin/Markdown-Toc/README.md

 ## Known issues

-- Terminal output is currently not very helpful.
 - Script does not handle empty or 'non-standard' files (e.g. placeholder files).
+- Script should skip symlinks.
 - Script does not validate files passed in are markdown files.

 ## Future features